tom-leamon/design-patterns-JS/docs.md

 ```

-## structural
+## Structural
 These concern class and object composition.
 They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.
 ### Adapter
-allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
+Allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
 ##### adapter_es6.js
 ```Javascript
 class Soldier {